Photo Credit: William James, Slam Free or Die

 They have featured as a guest artist, panelist, and speaker in spaces such as The Mixed Remixed Festival in Los Angeles, California, The Interfaith Leadership Institute in Chicago, Illinois, Black Table Arts in Minneapolis, MN, and more.

 Maya's sold out theatrical spoken word showcase "When Speaking to an Extraterrestrial" was described by PortFringe as "a performance that is at once mature and youthful, brave and frightened, angry and forgiving, wrenching and funny," an "intimate voice to the broader experiences of marginalized people", and is available to bring to your space if requested.
 It is a winner of PortFringe's Patron's Choice Awards.

-You can find her sharing her poetry and hosting at Port Veritas Tuesday nights, facilitating writing sessions at Quill Books and Beverage Sunday mornings, leading workshops for youth at various non-profits and schools, and geeking out about the necessities of therapy online and off.
+You can find her sharing her poetry and hosting at Port Veritas Tuesday nights [now on Zoom since March 2020 until further notice], facilitating writing sessions at Quill Books and Beverage Sunday mornings [now on Zoom since March 2020 until further notice], leading workshops, and geeking out about the necessities of therapy online and off.

 See the contact section on how to invite her to your next event as a workshop facilitator, performance feature, speaker, panelist, and/or honorary consensual hugger.
 Maya's content covers racial identity, suicide awareness, mental health, faith, queerness, and healing.